Freakwill/pyrimidine/paper/paper.md

 ---

-# Pyrimidine: Algebra-inspired Programming framework for evolutionary algorithms
+# Pyrimidine: An algebra-inspired Programming framework for evolutionary algorithms

 # Summary